moebiussurfing/ofxWindowApp/README.md

 * **Lock mode** to avoid future changes after modifiying window.
 (WIP)
 * Reset command to restore **1080p Full HD** settings.
 * Custom TTF font.
+* On top mode, easy console window disabler.
+(WIN 32 only)

-## SHORTCUTS
+## KEY COMMANDS

 ```
 W: Show debug info
-F: Fullscreen
+F: Full screen / Windowed
-V: vSync state (on/off)
+V: vSync state (On/Off)
 L: Lock mode
-R: Set Full HD size on the main monitor
+R: Reset Full HD size on the main monitor
-M: Switch Big/Mini modes (WIP)
+~~M: Switch Big/Mini modes (WIP)~~
 ```

 ## WHY?

 It can be useful to **auto-maintain** window settings between your **app sessions**.

-(_Usually when you start a clean ```OF project``` you want "to focus on your code", but you need to compile many times and to move the app window out your IDE window several times..._
-_Using this addon you can forget about this "annoying behavior", as the **app window will be open in the same place** and with the **same size and settings**._)
+(_Not only for final user, but also usually when you start a clean ```OF project``` you want "to focus on your code", but you need to compile many times and to move the app window out your IDE window several times...
+Using this add-on you can forget about this "annoying behavior", as the **app window will be open in the same place** and with the **same size and settings**._)

 ## DEPENDENCIES